ncatlab/nlab-content/pages/9/6/2/0/269/content.md

 ### Subdivision and fibrant replacement

-Jardine constructed a cubical subdivision functor $sd$.
+[[Rick Jardine]] constructed a cubical subdivision functor $sd$.
 It is an obvious subdivision of an $n$-cube, which is just a product of barycentric subdivisions of intervals.
 The (functorial) subdivision $sd X$ of a cubical set $X$ is constructed from this naive subdivision of the $n$-cube in the end.
-See [this](http://www.math.uwo.ca/~jardine/papers/preprints/cubical2.pdf). for details.
+See [Jardine's lecture notes](#JardineLecture). for details.
 There is a natural sequence of maps of cubical sets

 $$